 - That the group of people willing to pay to have this problem solved represents a viable market for the business.

 Plowing ahead without gaining validation of these assumptions is risky - creating a product that doesn't solve a large enough problem is one of the most common reasons why startups fail.
-And this is exactly what we’ll uncover with the first survey in the Sprig Startup Playbook.
+And this is exactly what we’ll uncover with the first study in the Sprig Startup Playbook.

-This survey helps understand whether the problem you've identified is a real problem, how serious of a problem it is for those it affects.
+This study helps understand whether the problem you've identified is a real problem, how serious of a problem it is for those it affects.
 It will also help you start to understand and refine your target audience.

-We recommend sending this survey out as early in your process as possible.
+We recommend sending this study out as early in your process as possible.
 Validating your problem early can save months of wasted effort.
 However, it's not too late to gain useful insights even if you've already developed a product.

-Whether or not you've created your product already, we recommend sending this survey to potential users, either via email or via a link that can be shared on social media or other relevant channels.
+Whether or not you've created your product already, we recommend sending this study to potential users, either via email or via a link that can be shared on social media or other relevant channels.
 This will ensure your responses aren't biased by exposure to your unique solution.

 After receiving your results, you'll be ready to decide on next steps for your business.
-At this stage, you may need to go back to the drawing board, using insights from the survey to re-direct your efforts.
+At this stage, you may need to go back to the drawing board, using insights from the study to re-direct your efforts.
 Otherwise, you'll be ready to move ahead, armed with insights about how this problem affects potential users that you can use to refine your concept.

 Now that you've validated your problem, the next step is to create your product and get it in front of users.
 Ideally, you've collected feedback at a few stages along the way, and now you have a fully operational MVP with real users.
 Now, you need to assess your progress.
 Here, you'll want to learn: